-Assurance Statements for 2020/21
+Assurance Statements for 2021/22

 The Assurance Statement asked specific questions about: policy and procedure, effectiveness of key controls, alignment of services with the Delivery Plan, human resources, finance, risks and controls, health and safety, procurement, insurance, information technology, data protection, freedom of information, business continuity, partnerships and equalities.
 A yes / partial / no response was required, with evidence and action needed to be noted.
 Each AD also needed to note any issues that they felt represented a significant control item or governance issue.
-As mentioned, key officers have also provided statements on the impact of COVID-19 on processes and controls, and how these are now managed in the new environment.

-In terms of emerging themes for the organisation, two areas have been highlighted as requiring further attention to become fully compliant for numerous teams:
+In terms of emerging themes for the organisation, three areas have been highlighted as requiring further attention to become fully compliant for numerous teams:

-1. Risk and control
+Risk and control